BettinaTee03/Machine-Learning-Group-Project/README.md

 Run the feature_extraction.ipynb, this will create a 'extracted_features.pkl' file, containing all the features we created from the raw data.

 ## 4 Try the different models!
-You can see our workflow and results for each experimental scenario by running the cells in the .. .. .. files.
+You can see our workflow and results for each experimental scenario by running the cells in the closedworld_multiclass, openworld_multiclass and openworld_binaryclass files.
 Be careful of some cells that might take a long time to run depending on your machine capacities.
 Running these files will generate results pkl files that can be used to show graphs using the comparisons.ypnb file.
-Using this code, you can also see the ROC graphs of the final models.